SpineEventEngine/Chords/README.md

   for them to be able to gain advantage of Chords code generation facilities which enrich the Protobuf message APIs.

+# Supported environment

+The libraries have been tested to work in the following environment:

+- JDK 11
+- Kotlin 1.8.20
+- Compose Multiplatform 1.5.12
+- Spine Event Engine 1.9.0
+- Gradle 6.9.4

 # Using libraries in a Gradle project

 The artifacts for all Chords libraries are published in the following